The Openssl Corporation And The Openssl Foundation Certify Results Of Technical Advisory Committee Elections

 The newly elected TAC members will begin their one year terms immediately.
 They will work closely with the Business Advisory Committees (BACs), the Board of Directors of the OpenSSL Corporation and the OpenSSL Foundation, and the community to shape the OpenSSL Project's future.

-For more details about the TACs members, the voting process, or the role of the Technical Advisory Committees, please visit the OpenSSL Communities website or contact us at ... .
+For more details about the TACs members, the voting process, or the role of the Technical Advisory Committees, please visit the OpenSSL Communities website or contact us at [email protected] .

 Legal Disclaimer: